-South Carolina attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 6
+South Carolina attendees at SREB’s State Leaders Forum in December 2018: 4

-SREB produced resources for South Carolina leaders during the last 12 months including:
+SREB produced the following resources for South Carolina leaders over the past year:

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
 In addition to Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

-SREB assisted South Carolina policy staff with a request for information on postsecondary financial aid issues and technical assistance with higher education planning.
+SREB assisted South Carolina policy staff with requests for information on a range of postsecondary financial aid issues, student debt, dual enrollment, health fees and accreditation.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited South Carolina to meet with legislators and staff and attend committee meetings in 2017.
+SREB staff, including the President, visited South Carolina to meet with legislators and staff, and attend committee meetings in 2018.

-South Carolina staff were among those from 10 SREB states at the 2017 meeting of legislative and governors’ staff from across the region to discuss topics that will likely be on agendas during upcoming legislative sessions.
+South Carolina staff were among those from eight SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.

-South Carolina legislators were among those in attendance at the 2017 Legislative Work Conference and Legislative Advisory Council meetings.
+South Carolina legislators were among those in attendance at the 2018 meetings of SREB’s Legislative Advisory Council and Legislative Work Conference.